Personalized web host recommendation – answer 7 simple questions.

 10. Account Suspension: What are the limitations?

-Here's a money tip that most hosting review sites will not tell you: Hosting companies will pull the plug and suspend your account if you are using too much CPU power (yes, unlimited hosting is limited) or violating the rules.
-So before you sign up on a web host, it is important that you read the rules.
+Here's a money tip that most hosting review sites will not tell you: Hosting companies will pull the plug and suspend your account if you are using too much CPU power or violating the rules.

-For examples, here's what written in iPage’s TOS – note the underlined sentences.
+For examples, here's what written in iPag's TOS – note the underlined sentences.

 11. Environmental Friendliness

-Having an eco-friendly website host is the primary concern for some webmasters.
+Having an eco-friendly website host a the primary concern for some webmasters.

-According to science studies, a web server on average produces more than 630kg of CO2 (which is a lot!) and consumes 1,000 KWh of energy annually.
-A green host on the other hand, theoretically produces zero CO2.
+According to science studies, a web server on average produces more than 630 kg of CO2 (which is a lot!) and consumes 1,000 KWh of energy annually.
+A green web host on the other hand, theoretically produces zero CO2.
 There is indeed a huge difference between a green web host and a non-eco-friendly web host.

-If you care about the environment and wish to cut down on your carbon footprint, pick a web host that runs on renewable energy (or at least, a webhost that offsets its energy consumption via green certificates).
+If you care about the environment and wish to reduce the carbon footprint attributed to your company or yourself, pick a web host that runs on renewable energy (or at least, a web host that offsets its energy consumption via green certificates).

 13. Subscription Period

-Do not be surprise if you discover some web hosts force their customers to take up unreasonably long contracts.
+Do not be surprised if you discover some web hosts force their customers to take up unreasonably long contracts.
 Lunarpages, for example, changed their pricing structure in June 2009 and lured customers to take up a 5-year hosting contract in order to enjoy the $4.95/mo deal.
-Lunarpages no longer offers such a deal now but still this is a good example in our case.
+Lunarpages no longer offers such a deal now the case can still serve as an example.

 Should you commit to long term hosting contracts?
-Our answer is no – Never signup web host with more than 2 years upfront unless they provide clear anytime money back guarantees.
+Our answer is no – Never signup with a web host for any period of more than two years running, unless they offer clear anytime money back guarantees.

 14. Site Backup

 If your web host does site backups regularly then there is nothing to worry about when these incidents happen.
-Your hosting provider should be able to restore back your full (or at least, a big chunk of) site in no time.
+Your hosting provider should be able to restore your full site in no time at all (or at least, a big chunk of it).